Getting Your Ex Back2026-03-19 ยท 8 min read

 I'm going to get a little geeky here because understanding the why makes it easier to stick with it.

-When you're in contact with your ex, your brain keeps releasing dopamine—the reward chemical—every time you get a text, see them online, or bump into them.
+When you're in contact with your ex, your brain keeps releasing dopamine, the reward chemical, every time you get a text, see them online, or bump into them.
 Your nervous system stays in a state of anxious attachment, always waiting for the next hit of contact.
 This is literally addictive.

 During no contact, something shifts.
-After about 3–4 weeks, your dopamine receptors start to recalibrate.
+After about 3โ€“4 weeks, your dopamine receptors start to recalibrate.
 The anxiety gradually decreases.
 Your brain begins to process the breakup as real, rather than something that's ongoing and unresolved.
-You start to see your ex as they actually are—flaws and all—rather than through the rose-tinted lens of grief.
+You start to see your ex as they actually are, flaws and all, rather than through the rose-tinted lens of grief.

-Additionally, when your ex doesn't hear from you, they experience something too.
+And on their end, when your ex doesn't hear from you, they experience something too.
 They may feel relief (which tells you something important), or they may start to miss you.
 Either way, they have space to think about the relationship without the distraction of your presence.
 Sometimes, that clarity is exactly what leads to reconnection.

 How Long Does the No Contact Rule Take to Work?

-Here's where I need to be honest: there's no magic number, but I've seen real results start around 30 days, with deeper shifts by 60–90 days.
+Here's where I need to be honest: there's no magic number, but I've seen real results start around 30 days, with deeper shifts by 60โ€“90 days.

 Sarah, 28, came to me after a three-year relationship ended.
 She lasted two weeks before texting her ex "to explain herself."
 He didn't respond, which made everything worse.
-When we started working together, she committed to 90 days of no contact—not to win him back, but to get her life back.
+When we started working together, she committed to 90 days of no contact, not to win him back, but to get her life back.
 By day 45, she'd stopped checking his Instagram obsessively.
 By day 90, she'd genuinely rebuilt her social circle, started therapy, and was sleeping better than she had in months.

 Interestingly?
 On day 92, her ex reached out.
 Not because of some cosmic timing, but because her absence had actually let him process things and realize what he'd lost.
 They didn't immediately get back together, but they had a real, mature conversation for the first time since the breakup.